Mitt Romney: LDS Church service

 During his business career, Romney held several positions in the church's local lay clergy.
 In the early 1970s, he served in a ward bishopric.
-He then served for a time as a seminary teacher and then as a member of the stake high council of the Boston Stake while Richard L. Bushman was stake president.
+He then served for a time as a seminary teacher and then as a member of the high council of the Boston stake while Richard L. Bushman was stake president.

 In 1977, he became a counselor to the president of the Boston Stake.
 He served as bishop of the ward at Belmont, Massachusetts, from 1981 to 1986.
 As such, in addition to home teaching, he also formulated Sunday services and classes using LDS scriptures to guide the congregation.
 After the destruction of the Belmont meetinghouse by a fire of suspicious origins in 1984, he forged links with other religious institutions, allowing the congregation to rotate its meetings to other houses of worship during the reconstruction of the Belmont building.

 From 1986 to 1994, Romney was president of the Boston Stake, which included more than a dozen wards in eastern Massachusetts and almost 4,000 church members.
 He organized a team to handle financial and management issues, sought to counter anti-Mormon sentiment, and tried to solve social problems among poor Southeast Asian converts.
 An unpaid position, his local church leadership often took 30 or more hours a week of his time, and he became known for his considerable energy in the role.
 He also earned a reputation for avoiding any overnight travel that might interfere with his church responsibilities.

 Romney took a hands-on role in the Boston Stake's matters, helping in domestic maintenance efforts, visiting the sick, and counseling burdened church members.
 A number of local church members later credited him with turning their lives around or helping them through difficult times.
 Others, rankled by his leadership style, desired a more consensus-based approach.
 Romney tried to balance the conservative directives from church leadership in Utah with the desire of some Massachusetts members to have a more flexible application of religious doctrine.
 He agreed with some requests from a liberal women's group that published Exponent II calling for changes in the way the church dealt with women, but he clashed with women he felt were departing too much from doctrine.
 In particular, he counseled women not to have abortions except in the rare cases allowed by LDS doctrine and encouraged unmarried women facing unplanned pregnancies to give their babies up for adoption.
 Romney later said that the years spent as an LDS minister gave him direct exposure to people struggling financially and empathy for those with family problems.

 Health

-Romney was treated for prostate cancer in summer 2017.
+Romney was treated for prostate cancer in the summer of 2017.
 In 2024, Romney admitted he was worried about being at risk of Alzheimer's disease due to years of working in high-stress jobs.